MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 ## Overview
 The keyboard shortcuts aide accessibility and can make it easier and more efficient to navigate to different areas and elements on a page.

-The keyboard shortcuts are supported by most web browsers; however the behavior may vary slightly.
+The keyboard shortcuts are supported by most web browsers; however, the behavior may vary slightly.

 The keyboard shortcuts described here refer to the U.S. keyboard layout.
 The layout of the keys on other keyboards may not correspond exactly to the keys on a U.S. keyboard.

- Most of the shortcuts are the same no matter whether the operating system is Windows or macOS; however, there are some shortcuts that are different for macOS than Windows.
+Most of the shortcuts are the same no matter whether the operating system is Windows or macOS; however, there are some shortcuts are different for macOS.
 These are indicated in parantheses in the tables in the sections that follow.

 ##  <a name="Keyboard"></a> General Keyboard Shortcuts
 The following table describes keyboard shortcuts for navigating and accessing different elements of a page, such as actions, drop-down lists, lookups, and more.
 For details about keyboard shortcuts for navigating records once you get inside a list, see the next section.